ElijahCra/CFRApplication/README.md

 QT6 wrapper over https://github.com/ElijahCra/2PlayerCFR which handles the algorithm and training.

 Each cell represents the optimal strategy for each hand in Pre-Flop Poker as determined by the CFR Algorithm.
-The size of each color tells how probable the first player is to take that action with green = bet, blue = check, black = fold
+The size of each color tells how probable the first player is to take that action with green = bet, blue = check, black = fold.

 Main Features:
 Start: Runs the algorithm with batch size of 2000 for 400 iterations.